Travel to Saudi Arabia is about to become much easier with the introduction of the online Saudi Arabia visa in the near future.

 - Avoid breaking the Lese Majeste laws – It’s completely illegal to publicly criticize in any way the government, King, royal family, or flag of Saudi Arabia, including on social media platforms.
 Foreign citizens are not exempt from this law, and although they may not be sentenced as severely as a local, the punishment could still include a public flogging, prison sentence, and deportation.

 - Be careful when taking photographs – Taking pictures of government and military installations in Saudi Arabia is illegal and can result in a prison sentence.
-You should also avoid taking pictures of local people without first asking permission.
+You should also avoid taking pictures of local people without first asking for permission.

 - Don’t wear red on Valentine’s Day – The romantic holiday is discouraged in Saudi Arabia as it is not considered an Islamic celebration.
 Consequently, the government has banned flower and gift shops from selling anything red during the period.